Dashlane taps JD Sherman, ex-Hubspot COO, as new CEO, as co-founder Emmanuel Schalit steps aside – TechCrunch

 “The Series D was a healthy round for a subscription business,” he said.
 “Right now, cashflow is solid and we have the funding we need for our growth, so there is no urgent plan to raise money.
 When we do, we’ll see if it is an IPO round” — that is, the last round before an IPO — “or not.
 To me, it’s all about growing the business.”

 My guess: that valuation has gone up, given the boost in user numbers, the growth of its enterprise business and the huge shifts in the market in the last year that have put a spotlight on companies that are making using the internet safer.
-(Also, note that Logmein, which owns competitor LastPass, was picked up by PE firms for about $4.3 billion in a deal that completed last year.)
+(Also, note that LogMeIn, which owns competitor LastPass, was picked up by PE firms for about $4.3 billion in a deal that completed last year.)

 Dashlane was founded focused primarily on providing password management tools for consumers.
 These still account for the majority of its users, but the Series D funding was in part to fuel a bigger push into the business market, and to generally get on the radar of more people.